 Anyone who has been on a flight longer than 3 hours knows that it can get uncomfortable.
 Both times I visited South Africa I took direct flights that were about 16 hours!
 Whether you are traveling during the day or overnight, there are several things you can do to have a more pleasant experience.
-After flying all over the U.S. and internationally, I’ve created a list of my top tips for staying comfortable on the plane.
+After flying all over the U.S. and internationally, I have created a list of my top tips for staying comfortable on the plane.

 1. Wear Comfy Clothes

 Loose, soft, breathable clothes are best.
-Not only is tight clothing uncomfortable for extended periods, it can restrict your blood flow which can be dangerous on long flights.
+Not only is tight clothing uncomfortable for extended periods, it can restrict your blood flow, which can be dangerous on long flights.

 2. Pick A Good Seat